Individualized Treatment Allocation in Sequential Network Games: Lemma and Proposition

 \end{lemma}

-\begin{proof} Since all the entries of $M$ in $\{0,1\}$, $M$ must be a vertex of the N-dimensional unit hypercube $[0,1]^N$.
-As such, we let $\mathcal{W}$ be the collection of all vertices of the N-dimensional unit hypercube.
-For any $M$, we can always find an element in $\mathcal{W}$ such that:
+\begin{proof} Since all the entries of $Y$ are binary, $0$ or $1$, $Y$ must be a vertex of the N-dimensional unit hypercube $[0,1]^N$.
+As such, we let $\mathcal{M}$ be the collection of all vertices of the N-dimensional unit hypercube.
+For any $Y$, we can always find an element in $\mathcal{M}$ such that

-Then $\vert \mathcal{W}(\tau)\vert=2^N$. \end{proof}
+Then $\vert \mathcal{M}(\tau)\vert=2^N$. \end{proof}